a fee-based online consultation clinic for Obstetrics & Gynecology

 • Economical: Breastfeeding is economical in the long run as it cuts down on illnesses suffered by both the baby and the mother.

-Production of milk continues to a more or less degree as long as suckling continues.
+Production of milk continues as long as suckling continues.
 It starts to decrease when breastfeeding stops and may stop completely in 4 - 6 months after stopping breastfeeding.
 But the breast will start producing milk again if suckling occurs again at any time of the woman's life.